Depression and Possible Hormonal link

 • DHEA-S

-• Thyroid panel: TSH, Free T3, Free T4, reverse T3, TPO antibodies
+• Thyroid panel: TSH, Free T3, Free T4, TPO antibodies

 • Morning and evening cortisol